cerebris/jsonapi-resources/README.md

 ##### Verifying Filters

-Because filters are provided by the users of the API your code is given an opportunity to verify the value.
-You may provide a callable to the `verify` option.
+Because filters typically come straight from the request, it's prudent to verify their values.
+To do so, provide a callable to the `verify` option.
 This callable will be passed the `value` and the `context`.
-Verify should return the a verified value, which may be modified.
+Verify should return the verified value, which may be modified.

 ```ruby
   filter :ids,